-Once the game of life has begun, there’s little time for sitting back and relaxing: experts say that you should get started on day one.
-That is, of course, providing that you experiences a routine birth with no complications, and that both you and your baby have the energy and alertness required to do it properly.
-Be prepared, however, for your baby to be less than pleased about tummy time in the beginnning - it’s generally not their favorite activity in the world.
+Once the game of life has begun, there’s little time for sitting back and relaxing: experts say that you should get started with tummy time on day one.
+That is, of course, providing that you experience a routine birth with no complications and that both you and your baby have the energy and alertness required to do it properly.
+Be prepared, however, for your baby to be less than pleased about tummy time in the beginning - it’s generally not their favorite activity in the world.

 How long should it last?

 One of the good things about tummy time is that it doesn’t require too much time.
 Indeed, the eventual goal is to spend just fifteen minutes on their tummy each day.
 This can be broken down into multiple sessions that last just a few minutes each time for a newborn baby.
 When they’re a little older, they should be spending longer on their front, since it’ll be additionally important that they’re developing strength.